JadeDon/jaded.github.io/_pages/blogs.md

 I cry in Mandarin and laugh in English.
 Only this year have I started to trust English as I trust Mandarin.

-You can find my blog here. <a href="http://t.cn/A66XOoJh">坚瓠</a> Note this web pages are not quite user-friendly.
+You can find my blog at <a href="http://t.cn/A66XOoJh">坚瓠</a>.

+Note: my blog is hosted within an in-app publishing ecosystem.
+Consequently, external web links may not provide an optimal viewing experience.

 Below are selected entries from my blog, interpreted with the help of GPT.